Last Updated on July 17, 2021 by Dr. Sanusi Umar, MD

 The researchers designed a cell-assay experiment to deliberately produce TGF-B1 in human epithelial and keratinocyte cells (HaCaT).

-They wanted to see if curcumin could possibly lower these concentrations of the transforming growth factor by designing a plasmid vector from circular viral DNA, which they named pMedLuc-TGF-B1.
-The researchers inserted new gene sequences of interest, a promotor TGF-B1 (which starts the process of creating TGF-B1) and an enzyme called luciferase to tag or indicate the presence of the TGF-B1 through bioluminescence.
+They wanted to see if curcumin could lower these concentrations of the transforming growth factor by designing a plasmid vector from circular viral DNA named pMedLuc-TGF-B1.
+The researchers inserted new gene sequences of interest, a promotor TGF-B1 (which starts creating TGF-B1) and an enzyme called luciferase to tag or indicate the presence of the TGF-B1 through bioluminescence.

 The genetically modified viruses infected the human cells with their DNA to insert the new gene codes.
 This is how the researchers controlled TGF-B1 production in human skin cells within their assay.